followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseGauge/1 Configuration/scale/minorTick/tickInterval.md

 <!--/shortDescription-->

 <!--fullDescription-->
-You can also add custom minor ticks by manually assigning an array of their values to the <b>customTickValues</b> property.</p>
+You can also add custom minor ticks by manually assigning an array of their values to the **customTickValues** property.
 <!--/fullDescription-->